DotNetNewbies/It-s-all-about-the-process/docs/The Fallacies of the Software Development Process.md

 excrement roles down hill and sadly, the developer engineer is at the bottom
 of the hill and is thus held accountable for *everything* because "the code
 wasn't completed on time!".
 I have grown weary indeed of being held accountable
-for things that are not only not under my control but not even my purview and
+for things that are not only not under my control but not even under my purview
-sometimes not even my bailiwick!
+and sometimes not even my bailiwick!

 Leaders can embrace the above process both because they can monitor and show
 progress but they are not required to participate on a daily basis - they need